Cormac Name Meaning: Discover the Origin and Significance of the Name

 The name Cormac is of Irish origin and means “son of the charioteer.”
 It is derived from the Gaelic name “Cormac Mac Airt,” who was a legendary High King of Ireland.
 The name is also associated with the Irish mythological hero, Cormac Cond Longas.

-See also Daria Name Meaning: Discover the Origins and Significance of the Name
+See also Hendrix Name Meaning: Discover the Origins and Significance

 Popularity